Ken Ham: Career

-In 1977, Ham began teaching at a high school in Brisbane, where he met John Mackay, another teacher who believed in young Earth creationism.
-According to Susan and William Trollinger, Ham was "appalled by the fact that some of his students assumed their textbooks that taught evolutionary science successfully proved the Bible to be untrue," and he said the experience "put a 'fire in my bones' to do something about the influence that evolutionary thinking was having on students and the public as a whole."
-In 1979, he resigned his teaching position and, with his wife, founded Creation Science Supplies and Creation Science Educational Media Services, which provided resources for the teaching of creationism in the public schools of Queensland, a practice allowed at the time.
-In 1980, the Hams and Mackay merged the two organisations with Carl Wieland's Creation Science Association to form the Creation Science Foundation (CSF).
+In 1977, Ham began teaching at a Brisbane high school.
+He met John Mackay, who also believed in young Earth creationism.
+According to Susan and William Trollinger, Ham was appalled because "some...students assumed their textbooks that taught evolutionary science successfully proved the Bible to be untrue".
+He said this "put a 'fire in my bones' to counteract influences of evolutionary thinking on students and the public".
+In 1979, he resigned from teaching and, with his wife, founded Creation Science Supplies and Creation Science Educational Media Services, to provide resources for teaching creationism in Queensland public schools, a practice subsequently dis-allowed.
+In 1980, the Hams and Mackay merged with Carl Wieland's Creation Science Association to form the Creation Science Foundation (CSF).